NathanH2111/Chat-Room/README.md

 # Chat-Room
 ## Overview
-This is a simple chatroom website incorperating Socket.IO.
-The user is allowed to both make and create temporary chatrooms.
-Each chatroom is given a 6 letter code then when given to others, is used to join the chatroom.
-If there is no one connected to a chatroom it will close the room and discard any messages sent.
+This is a simple chatroom website incorperating Socket.IO